MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 Remember back to when we added the functionality for creating posts?

-We intentionally _flattened_ our database by separating our `users` JSON subtree from our `posts`.
-Moving forward, we'll store new like data using a similar strategy.
+We intentionally _flattened_ our database by separating our `posts` JSON subtree from our `users`.
+Moving forward, we'll store our new like data using the same strategy by flattenting our Firebase tree structure.

-Instead of nesting the like data of each post within the `posts` node, we'll _flatten_ our database by creating a new `postLikes` node at the root of our JSON database.
+Instead of nesting our like data of each post within the `posts` node, we'll _flatten_ our database by creating a new `postLikes` node at the root of our JSON database.

 Let's see what our new `postLikes` node will look like below: